tbclla/laravel-revolut-business/README.md

 ]);
 ```

 As per the offical documentation, transacations which are older than 90 days can only be accessed if your access token has been generated within the last 5 minutes.
-To handle this, you can pass an optional boolean value as a second parameter, indicating whether or not you would like to refresh the access token before making the request.
+To handle this, you can pass an optional boolean value as a second parameter, indicating whether or not to force the client to refresh the access token before making the request.

 ```php
 Revolut::transaction()->all([], true);